Structural barriers shape who gets selected long before merit is evaluated:

 Women face additional hurdles: specifically, they are:

-The evidence makes clear: Countries using quotas have noticed that legislative performance improves, deliberation becomes more inclusive and public trust rises.
+The evidence makes clear: Countries mandating gender representation measures have noticed that legislative performance improves, deliberation becomes more inclusive and public trust rises.

-In Sweden, after quotas were introduced, researchers found the qualifications of people elected improved.
-When parties are forced to recruit women candidates, they seek the best-qualified people they can, and let some of their less-qualified male defaults go.
+In Sweden, when parties were forced to recruit women candidates, they sought the best-qualified people they could, and let some of their less-qualified male defaults go.
+As a result researchers found that the qualifications of those elected improved.

 Sources: Electoral Gender Quotas and Democratic Legitimacy, American Political Science Review; Gender Quotas and the Crisis of the Mediocre Man: Theory and Evidence from Sweden, American Economic Association